+Official University Withdrawals

-Official University Withdrawals: A student's official withdrawal date is the date the student begins the University's withdrawal process as determined by the date of the first required signatures on the "Withdrawal of University Enrollment Form."
-A student may also give an oral or written notification to the University that he or she has ceased to attend the University and does not plan to resume academic attendance, or will cease to attend the University.
-In such cases, the earlier of the two dates will be used as the official withdrawal date.
+A student's official withdrawal date is the date the student begins the University's withdrawal process.
+A student may also give an oral or written notification to the University that he or she has ceased to attend the University and does not plan to resume academic attendance or will cease to attend the University.
+In such cases, the initial notification date will be used as the official withdrawal date.
 An oral notification must be confirmed in writing no later than seven days following the oral notification.
 If a student begins the University's withdrawal process and provides official notification orally or in writing of his or her intent to withdraw, the earlier of the two dates is the official withdrawal date and the date must be used for purposes of fee payments and refund calculation.
 Sometimes students cease their enrollment without notifying the University.
 This is considered an unofficial withdrawal.

+Unofficial University Withdrawals

-Unofficial University Withdrawals: A student may not begin the University withdrawal process or may not notify the University of his or her intent to withdraw due to illness, accident, or other circumstances beyond the student's control.
+A student may not begin the University withdrawal process or may not notify the University of his or her intent to withdraw due to illness, accident, or other circumstances beyond the student's control.
 However, the official withdrawal date is the date that the University declares from its consideration of the circumstance.
 Also, a student who does not notify the University either orally or in writing of his or her intent to cease academic attendance, the last date of class attendance will be considered the student's withdrawal date.
 Each withdrawal that is received in the Office of Student Records/Registrar prior to the first day of class will be processed as a dropped registration.
 If a student does not provide official notification of his or her intent to withdraw (dropout), the withdrawal date is the midpoint of the payment period or period of enrollment.